renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ## executionTimeout

 Default execution timeout in minutes for child processes Renovate creates.
-If this option is not set, Renovate will fall back to 15 minutes.
+If this option is not set, Renovate defaults to 15 minutes.

 ## exposeAllEnv